 Ozer also solicited and diverted loans made to support TV series Endangered.
 While asserting that the money was being used to develop the show, including for fees for a script, Ozer misappropriated the funds to his personal use, creating false documents to cover his tracks.

 During his time at IDW Entertainment, the company sold three seasons of Wynonna Earp and two of Dirk Gently, and placed V-Wars at Netflix.
-Ozer left IDW shortly after the board replaced founder Ted Adams with a new CEO.
+Ozer left IDW shortly after founder Ted Adams left the company, and he was replaced by TV executive Kerry McCluggage.

 For Fraud